eye-division/alunward/_gallery/park-meter.md

 frontpagetitle: "Park Meter"
 homepage_description_markdown: >-
   *The Pinetum is no place to park your tree*
-  An old fashioned parking meter, installed next to a large Pseudotsuga Menziesii (Douglas Fir) which had been parked for far too long in Nuneham Courtenay Arboretum.
+  A parking meter installed next to a large Douglas Fir in Nuneham Courtenay Arboretum.
 gallery_date: 2009-05-01 00:00:00
 display_image: true
 main_image_path: "/assets/images/park-meter1.jpg"